Oh HEY. I have to fill you in on something MAJOR that happened last weekend.

 So we made an arrested landing on the boat.
-The sheer force of it knocked the breath out of me and I swear I had an out of body experience for 2 seconds.
+The sheer force of it knocked the breath out of me.
 The ramp lowered and the scene outside was vastly different from the one we left on Coronado.
 The flight deck was buzzing with activity and there was a vast ocean in the background.
 At this point it’s not like we could hop off and casually mill around looking at all that was going on around us.
 Uhhhhh LOL no.

 Aircraft carrier flight decks are some of the most DANGEROUS working environments in the world.
 Just a few life threatening possibilities include: landing aircraft, taxiing aircraft, launching aircraft, jet blast, spinning prop blades, prop wash, jet intakes, arresting cables, catapult shuttles, spinning helicopter rotors, moving tow tractors, tripping hazards, and the list goes on.
 Also, you don’t want to be the obnoxious idiot that gets in the way of military members trying to do their JOB.

 The aircraft carrier flight deck was LOUD.
 We exited the C2 single file, all keenly aware to keep our eyes in front of us and follow the leader.
 We made our way into the ship and were greeted by a super boujee reception in a decked out room.